mazloum-bahaa/2D-Amorphous-Flow-Simulation/README.md

     GitHub: @mazloum-bahaa

-For detailed questions about the physics or methodology, please refer to the associated research publications or contact the author directly. text
+For detailed questions about the physics or methodology, please  contact the author directly.

-## Next Steps for Your Repository:

-1. **Create the folder structure** I showed above
-2. **Organize your files** into the appropriate folders:
-   - Move C++ files to `src/`
-   - Move Python scripts to `analysis/`
-   - Create `data/` and `results/` folders
-3. **Add your actual code files** to the repository
-4. **Consider adding**:
-   - A `requirements.txt` for Python dependencies
-   - Example input/output files
-   - Any relevant research papers

 This README provides a clear, professional structure that will help others understand and potentially build upon your research.
 Would you like me to modify any section or add more specific details about any part of the analysis?